jodal/pyspotify/README.rst

 Alpha 3: Threadsafety
 ---------------------

-- Ensure we never call libspotify from two different threads at the same time.
-  We can't assume that the CPython GIL will ensure this for us, as we target non-CPython interpreters like PyPy.

 - Ensure we never call libspotify from another thread while a method is still working on the data returned by the previous libspotify call.
 This will require review of all code and the addition of a decorator to the methods